refayathaque/azure-104-notes/README.md

     - With GRS or GZRS, the _data in the secondary region isn't available for read or write access unless there is a failover to the secondary region._ For read access to the secondary region, configure your storage account to use read-access geo-redundant storage (RA-GRS) or read-access geo-zone-redundant storage (RA-GZRS).
 - You can set a failover, so in the e.g., above, you can set Canada East as the Primary for failover
 - If read-access geo-redundant replication chosen you'll have a secondary endpoint to access in case the primary is down (file service won't have a secondary endpoint for some reason)
-- RBAC (Role-Baed Access Control) Authentication for Storage - Use Role Assignments to give Apps/Users access to Storage Accounts - There are a lot of specific storage resource based Roles, they are all under "Storage \*"
+- RBAC (Role-Based Access Control) Authentication for Storage - Use Role Assignments to give Apps/Users access to Storage Accounts - There are a lot of specific storage resource based Roles, they are all under "Storage \*"
 - Access Tiers - Implication related to how much you're going to get charged for storage & access (2 distinct concepts) - Going for _"Cool" will halve your storage costs but double your access costs (paying twice for read/write) when compared to "Hot"_ - Can set on a per file basis too, e.g., you can set 1 file that you know will hard be used in a container to "Cool" while leaving others in the container to "Hot"
 - All Access Tiers from most expensive to least (storage-wise): Premium (8x more expensive compared to Hot for storage, but 1/3 of Hot for read/write operations), Hot, Cool, Archive
 - Lifecycle Management: Use policies to transition your data to the appropriate access tiers or expire (delete) at the end of the data's lifecycle